postmatic/postmatic-basic/readme.txt

 5. Replyable makes sure nobody gets too much email.
 Subscribers to busy posts will recieve a daily recap of only the best comments and can jump into the conversation from any place.

 == Changelog ==
+= 2.2 =

+- NEW: Replies-only mode.
+Comment subscriptions can be configured to send direct replies only to subscribers.
+Use caution, this will break your conversations up into silos (lots of side conversations and less cohesive overall), but is a good fit for very large sites.
+This can be activated from the settings > replyable > configure comments screen.
+- NEW: Replies-only + Daily Digest mode.
+This has the effect of sending direct comment replies only in addition to daily comment summaries to subscribed users.
+You can be activated by setting Flood Control to 1.
+[See our blog](https://gopostmatic.com/2017/05/2-1/) for more info.
+- NEW: Inbox previews in Gmail and most desktop email clients.
+Subscribers can now see your sitename, post title, and excerpt all from their inbox, before opening an emailed post.
+Comment subscribers can see the first few lines of the new comment.
+[See our blog](https://gopostmatic.com/2017/05/2-1/) for more info.

 = 2.1.5 =

 - Fixed an error in which notices when subscriptions are being paused (Flood Control) were not sending correctly.